Hey Mamas! This week I’ve put together a post outlining the basics of how to prepare for labor induction through my eyes as an L&D nurse.

 It’s for the mamas who KNOW they’re getting induced (for one reason or another) but also for the mamas who AREN’T expecting a labor induction AT ALL…because many times inductions are unplanned!

-We’re gonna talk all about what labor induction is, Pitocin side effects, different induction methods (like Cervadil and foley bulbs), how to prepare for labor inductions, and a whole lot more.
+We’re gonna talk all about what labor induction is, different induction methods (like Cervidil and Foley bulbs), how to prepare for labor inductions, Pitocin side effects, and a whole lot more.

 Consider this your complete guide to labor inductions!
 Are you ready?
 Let’s go!